A good diverse diet is essential to keeping your Siamese Fighting fish in strong shape.

 Ideally, it’s best to give your Betta food that closely resembles what the fish would eat in the wild.
 This would include:

-Here’s a list of foods and treats that explains how they would affect your Betta in the long run:
+Here’s a list that explains what would be the best foods and treats for your Betta in the long run:

 While live foods are the best and most nutritious food options for your Betta, it can be somewhat hard to get them regularly.